kyotalcfr/LSocialCore/BUILD_INFO.md

 - `lsocial_party_invites` - Party invitations with timeout
 - `lsocial_player_sessions` - Cross-server player sessions

+*For detailed features, configuration, and technical details, see the complete documentation files above.*

+## 🎉 Ready for Release!

+LSocialCore v1.0.0 is **production-ready** with:
+- Enterprise-grade reliability
+- Professional API for developers
+- Comprehensive documentation
+- Cross-server network support
+- Advanced social features
+- Performance optimization

-**Installation**: Simply drop `LSocialCore-1.0.0-DIST.jar` into your plugins folder and restart your server!
+**Installation**: Simply drop `LSocialCore-1.0.0-dist.jar` into your plugins folder and restart your server!